rconjoe/diamantaire/apps/artillery/README.md

 ## Future Todo:
 1) Integrate load test into CICD - etup github action to run on periodically https://www.artillery.io/docs/cicd/github-actions
 2) Setup external monitoring and observability systems  (AWS Cloudwatch / Datadog and etc)
+3) Use better assertion on API load test
-3) Use weight to improve soak test
+4) Use weight to improve soak test
-4) Add more workflows to ui-load-test
+5) Add more workflows to ui-load-test